happycube/cxadc-linux3/README.md

 - Added issues that have been found
 - Added crystal list of working replacements

-### 2022-12-14 - v0.6 - Usability Improvements
+### 2022-01-21 - v0.6 - Usability Improvements

 New additions by Tony Anderson (tandersn@uw.edu)

 - Fixed ./leveladj script from re-setting module parameters
 - Added new command scripts
-- Added new level adjustment tool cxlvlcavdd.py
+- Added new level adjustment tool cxlvlcavdd
 - Added dedicated readme for new scripts and future tools

+### 2022-04-26 - More Usability Improvements & Tools

+- Documentation Cleanup
+- More utils additons
+- Added cxlevel (utils/README.md)
+- Added cxfreq  (utils/README.md)
+- Added cxvalues shows the current configuration.
+- Added fortycryst 0 for no, 1 for yes, and then added sample rates 11-27 (14-27 on 40cryst)
+- Added warning messages for high & low gain states